Burma Country Commercial Guide

 Selling Factors and Techniques

-Imported products are perceived as having much higher quality than locally-made products, a sentiment that largely stems from consumer experience with inferior quality products produced by government-run enterprises.
+Imported products are perceived as having much higher quality than those made locally.
 U.S. products are considered high quality and are highly sought after, although higher price points remain an impediment to gaining market share.
-In addition, banking sector instability and exchange rate fluctuations have significantly impacted import/export companies and consumers’ spending on imported products.
+In addition, restrictions on import licenses, banking sector instability, and exchange rate fluctuations have significantly impacted import/export companies and consumers’ spending on imported products.

 Trade Promotion and Advertising